Topics

 Cilantro leaves are most often used fresh.
 The taste is often described as fresh and citrusy.
 However, to some people, it tastes like soap.
 This response has been linked to specific DNA.

-Coriander is a warm, spicy taste.
+Coriander has a warm, spicy taste.
 Coriander seeds can be toasted at a very low temperature and then ground to be used in recipes.

 Fresh-picked is the best way to enjoy the distinctive flavor of cilantro.
-This quick-growing herb is easy to start from seed.
-Start growing cilantro in your indoor and outdoor herb garden for the best-tasting harvest.
+This quick-growing herb is easy to start from seed with these helpful tips.
+For the best results, always use fresh seeds to start growing cilantro in your indoor and outdoor herb garden.

 Leave a comment